 Princeton Neuroscience Institute has received several generous donations for undergraduate research awards.
 Applications are now being accepted.
-Awards will be presented on Class Day, June 5, 2017.
-Please use this application form and send it to Paryn Wallace, parynw[at]princeton[dot]edu, by Wednesday, March 22, 2017.
+Awards will be presented on Class Day, June 4, 2018.
+Please apply for awards in SAFE by Friday, March 16, 2018.
 Winners of the awards will be expected to write a brief summary of the research performed, how they used the funds, and what they gained from the experience, within one month of completing the research.
 Please contact Paryn Wallace, parynw[at]princeton[dot]edu if you have any questions.

 James M. Shapiro ’80 Fund for Undergraduate Research in Neuroscience

 The Princeton Neuroscience Institute is pleased to announce the James M. Shapiro ’80 Fund for Undergraduate Research in Neuroscience award.
 The purpose of this award is to help broaden and support the research of promising rising juniors and seniors in the field of neuroscience.
 The winner(s) of the award will receive funds to use for purchasing research materials and supplies, and for research related or conference travel.